DWTechs/efficient-git/content/branch.md

   - **fix**: For new bug to fix or hotfix required on master branch.
   - **doc**: To improve or update developer documentation.
   - **test**: To add or update unit tests or E2E tests.

+  Each branch must link to a work item in your ticketing system.
+Except for "release" which must link to a version of the application.

 ## Feature branch